manticoresoftware/manticoresearch/docs/command_line_tools_reference/searchd_command_reference.rst

    interfaces.
 Unix path is identified by a leading slash.
 As the last param you can also specify a protocol handler (listener) to be used for connections on this socket.
-Supported protocol values are ‘sphinx’ and ‘mysql41’ (MySQL protocol used since 4.1 upto at least 5.1).
+Supported protocol values are ‘sphinx’ and ‘mysql’ (MySQL protocol used since 4.1 upto at least 5.1).

 -  ``--force-preread`` forbids the daemon to serve any incoming connection until prereading of index files completes.
 By default, at startup the daemon accepts connections while index files are lazy loaded into memory.